 A new diagnostic test, the PHI blood test, improves the diagnosis of prostate cancer.
 The test uses three different prostate specific markers, which makes the test three times more specific for prostate cancer compared to the current PSA test.
 The test provides doctors with a more accurate picture in regards to a man’s PSA result.

 According to Innovative Diagnostic Laboratory, the PHI test measures total PSA as well as two special forms of the protein: free PSA (fPSA), and pro2PSA. tPSA includes all types of PSA circulating in the bloodstream, whether free or bound to other proteins; fPSA is PSA that circulates as a free protein, unattached to any other proteins; and pro2PSA is a form of PSA that is highly expressed in prostate cancer tissue and is associated with more aggressive disease.
 Using these three values, a PHI score is calculated.
 The PHI score provides a more accurate measurement to assess prostate cancer risk than any known PSA-based marker alone.
 And by using pro2PSA, the PHI test can detect more aggressive cancers.
 This reduces the harm many men experience with overtreatment.

-Dr. David B. Samadi is the chairman of urology and chief of robotic surgery at Lenox Hill Hospital.
-He is a medical correspondent for the Fox News Channel’s Medical A-Team and the chief medical correspondent for AM-970 in New York City.
+Dr. David B. Samadi is the chairman of urology and chief of robotic surgery at St. Francis Hospital.